GoogleCloudPlatform/rad-lab/README.md

 ## Quick Start

-To create a module in an existing GCP environment, please click on the “Open In Cloud Shell” button at the top of this README.md file.
+To create a module in an existing GCP environment, please click on the “Open In Cloud Shell” button.
 This will clone the entire repository to Cloud Shell and automatically select the `main`-branch.

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/rad-lab&cloudshell_git_branch=main)